Drowsy Driving Accidents in Scranton

 If a drowsy driver in Scranton has injured you, you deserve compensation for your injuries and losses.
 These accidents are preventable, and tired drivers should be held accountable for their dangerous decisions.

 Contact Munley Law today for a free consultation.
-We’ll review your case, explain your options, and begin building the evidence needed to prove drowsy driving and recover the compensation you deserve.
+We’ll review your case, explain your options, and begin building the evidence needed to prove drowsy driving and recover compensation.

 Robert W. Munley, III